AloeThron/test-midas-prog/README.md

 - 6: The number of degrees the minute hand moves for each minute (360°/60)

 - | |: Absolute value to ensure the result is a positive angle

+## 2/4: clock angle

+- Get 3 words and separate the words that are similar.

+## 3/4: clock angle